The Old Man and the Sea (1958 film)

-The Old Man and the Sea is a 1958 American adventure drama film directed by John Sturges and starring Spencer Tracy.
-The screenplay by Peter Viertel was based on the 1952 novella of the same name by Ernest Hemingway.
+The Old Man and the Sea is a 1958 American adventure drama film adapted from the 1952 novella of the same name by Ernest Hemingway.
+The film was directed by John Sturges and stars Spencer Tracy in the title role.
+The screenplay was adapted by Peter Viertel.
 Dimitri Tiomkin won the Academy Award for Best Original Score for his work on the film.
-The film was also nominated for Best Color Cinematography (Howe) and Best Actor (Tracy).
+The film was also nominated for Best Color Cinematography (for James Wong Howe) and Best Actor (Tracy).